02-003 Code of Conduct_20212-003

 Code of Conduct Form B – Formal Complaint Form/Affidavit

-I, (please print name)___________________________ of the Town of Tillsonburg, in the
+I, (please print name)___________________________ of the Town of Tillsonburg, in

-complaint form as subscribed by me are true and correct:
+contents of this complaint form as subscribed by me are true and correct:

 Applicant(s) Name:______________________ Telephone Number: _______________